JacGu/Getting_and_Cleaning_Project/README.md

 The dataset being used is: [Human Activity Recognition Using Smartphones] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

+The R package "plyr" must be installed for the script to run properly.

 ## Files

 The code assumes that the data is located in the working directory and is unzipped.